envycontent/haiku-user-manual/content/change-a-profile-image.rst

 Change a Profile Image
 ======================

 This shows you how to replace an image on a profile.
-If you want to delete an image without replacing it please login to the helpdesk to ask for it to be removed.
+If you want to delete an image without replacing it please login to the helpdesk and ask for it to be removed.

 Go to profile
 -------------